luisy-eng/luisy-eng.github.io/essays/little-old-me.md

 ### **Embracing Engineering as an Art**

 In Digital Architecture, I had a similar experience.
 The class didn’t teach Vivado or Verilog practices; it just gave us the requirements, and we had to figure it out ourselves.
 We struggled as a team to make lights blink on an FPGA board, but through trial, error, and collaboration, we made it work.
 This experience taught me that engineering isn't just technical—it's creative problem-solving.
-Working in groups, drawing out solutions on a whiteboard, and explaining concepts to each other became my new rhythm.
+Working in groups, drawing out solutions on a whiteboard, and explaining concepts to each other.

 My background in dance helped more than I expected.
 Clear communication, breaking down complex ideas, and encouraging teamwork were skills I carried from teaching dance to my new technical field.
 I learned that even in technical presentations, the goal isn’t to sound smart; it’s to make ideas accessible.
 My approach was to simplify concepts so that even those with the least experience could follow.
-Clarity over complexity became my guiding principle.
+Clarity over complexity became my principle.

 ### **Game Development: Crafting Worlds**